wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
+wxMEdit v2.9.7:
+  1. added new encoding "CP437 for ASCII-Art" to support ASCII-Art better.
+  2. added automatically checking for updates.
+  3. added bookmark support [mainly by Gospodin Gyurov (aka Gogo) <ggurov@yahoo.com>].
+  4. added new commands: delete previous/next word (by Gogo).
+  5. added search option "Wrap around".
+  6. added Credits tab in About Dialog.
+  7. added Misc tab in Options Dialog.
+  8. added selecting a line by triple click (mainly by cfreeer <cfreeer@users.sf.net>).
+  9. added updating syntax highlighting on saving file (mainly by cfreeer).
+ 10. added FreeBASIC syntax file.
+ 11. added grouping of encodings.
+ 12. added purging histories support.
+ 13. added more choices for copying in hex-area in Options Dialog.
+ 14. added Russian translation (by Shamil Bikineyev).
+ 15. improved maximized behavior under Windows (by Gogo).
+ 16. improved system integration under Windows.
+ 17. improved display effect of the Word-Count information.
+ 18. changed behavior of selecting next word as other editors.
+ 19. changed notification messages of Search/Replace Dialog showing in the bottom bar of the dialog.
+ 20. fixed always not wrap around when replacing.
+ 21. fixed that the files "a b" and "aÀb" cannot be opened simultaneously under Windows Chinese Edition.
+ 22. fixed assertion failed with debug version of MadEdit/wxMEdit when mouse capture lost.
+ 23. fixed incorrect behavior when switch out from wxMEdit/MadEit on selecting text.
+ 24. fixed incorrect behavior when update an opened file and then click the editing area.
+ 25. updated Simplified Chinese, Japanese, Spanish translations.
+ 26. other minor changes and bug fixes.

 wxMEdit v2.9.6
   1. improved Mac OS X support.
   2. redesigned all dialogs with wxSmith and fixed dialog size problems.